aimms/documentation/general-library/getting-started.rst

    :scale: 50
    :align: center

 If you are replacing an existing version of the library you will be asked for confirmation.
 If any codependenent libraries are necessary, these will automatically be installed.
+Always try to keep your libraries up to date by regularly checking if newer versions are available.

 After clicking 'Ok' for confirmation you will get a notification that all currently opened pages, cases and/or editors will be closed.

-The libraries you install are immediately available in your model, at the bottom of the Model Explorer.
-By double-clicking on the 'box' left of the library name you can read(-only) the functions and procedures that are included.
+The libraries you install are immediately available in your model.

 How to use a library from the repository?
 ===========================================

 Once the library is added to your model you can start using the procedures and functions that come with it.
-Every library has a prefix; when you start typing this prefix, the autofill will help you finding the function you need.
+Every library has a prefix; when you start typing this prefix (including the double ::), the auto-complete will help you finding the function you need.
 To find the prefix of a chosen library, you can double-click on the library and see what is written under the 'prefix' item:

 .. image:: images/getting-started-5.png
    :scale: 50